 The best ways to limit the spread of the COVID-19 are through frequent hand washing, use of face coverings, physical distancing, self-screening for symptoms, viral testing for those with symptoms, and contact tracing of individuals testing positive.

-We are enhancing custodial services with the hiring of additional workers and more frequent cleaning schedules.
+- We are enhancing custodial services with the hiring of additional workers and more frequent cleaning schedules.

-Supplies including hand sanitizer, disinfectant spray, paper towels, disposable gloves, and washable face masks will be provided centrally to returning groups.
+- Supplies including hand sanitizer, disinfectant spray, paper towels, disposable gloves, and washable face masks will be provided centrally to returning groups.

-Signage and other reminders encouraging physical distancing will be common.
+- Signage and other reminders encouraging physical distancing will be common.

-We will wear face coverings while in campus buildings and in outdoor campus spaces where it is not possible to ensure physical distancing, in accordance with orders from the Orange County Health Agency.
+- We will wear face coverings while in campus buildings and in outdoor campus spaces where it is not possible to ensure physical distancing, in accordance with orders from the Orange County Health Agency.
 Facial coverings are not required for those unable to wear them for health or other reasons, as set forth in the Orange County orders.
 Remember that we wear masks to protect each other.

 New Building Etiquette

 Your health and safety are at the forefront of every decision we make.
-Here are some of the changes you should expect when you come back to campus.
+Facilities Management will clean classroom 2 times per day, plus nightly electrostatic spraying.
+Here are more changes you should expect when you come back to campus.